-Highlight one of the following options and press .
+Highlight one of the following options and press 3.

 - Print select: Select pictures for printing.
-Press 2 or 3 to scroll through pictures (to view the highlighted picture full screen, press and hold the 2 button) and press 3 or 5 to choose the number of prints.
-To deselect a picture, set the number of prints to zero. - Select date: Print one copy of all the pictures taken on a selected date.
-Press 5 or 5 to highlight a date and press 6 to select or deselect.
-To view the pictures taken on the selected date, press 약 (?).
-Use the multi selector to scroll through the pictures, or press and hold 약 to view the current picture full screen.
-Press 약 (?) again to return to the date selection dialog. - Index print: To create an index print of all JPEG pictures on the memory card, proceed to Step 3.
+Use the multi selector to highlight pictures (to view the highlighted picture full screen, press and hold the ^q button) and keeping the ^q ≅ (?) button pressed, press ⊕ or ⊕ to choose the number of prints.
+To deselect a picture, set the number of prints to zero. - Select date: Print one copy of all the pictures taken on selected dates.
+Press ♠ or ♠ to highlight dates and press ♠ to select or deselect.
+To view the pictures taken on the selected date, press ♠ (?).
+Use the multi selector to scroll through the pictures, or press and hold ♠ to view the current picture full screen.
+Press ♠ (?) again to return to the date selection dialog. - Index print: To create an index print of all JPEG pictures on the memory card, proceed to Step 3.
 Note that if the memory card contains more than 256 pictures, only the first 256 images will be printed.
 A warning will be displayed if the page size selected in Step 3 is too small for an index print.

-- 3 Adjust printer settings.
-Adjust printer settings as described in Step 2 on page 215. - 4 Start printing.
-Select Start printing and press ® to start printing.
-To cancel before all copies have been printed, press ®.
+3 Adjust printer settings.
+Adjust printer settings as described in Step 2 on page 182.

+4 Start printing.

+Select Start printing and press m to start printing.
+To cancel before all copies have been printed, press m.